 This is another famous and talented composer from Denmark.
 If comparing the music of two the most famous Scandinavian composers in history, it is reasonable to say, that the motives and the overall mood are alike, but instruments and melodies are different.

-In contrast to Sibelius, Carl Nielsen was looking for inspiration inside himself listening to his own reflection to the surrounding world, relationships, political situation, and other.
-For example, such pieces as Second Symphony, Saul and David, and a few other were written during the period of marriage crisis and divorce consideration.
+In contrast to Sibelius, Carl Nielsen was looking for inspiration inside himself listening to his own reflection on the surrounding world, relationships, political situation, and others.
+For example, such pieces as Second Symphony, Saul and David, and a few others were written during the period of marriage crisis and divorce consideration.
 Carl sublimated his feelings.
-The pieces of this period are rich with a sound and remind a fight both internal and external.
-When compared to the sound of Hymnus amorous, which was written during the honeymoon in Italy, it is calmer, lighter, more romantic and transparent.
+The pieces of this period are rich with a sound and remind a fight both internally and externally.
+When compared to the sound of Hymnus amorous, which was written during the honeymoon in Italy, it is calmer, lighter, more romantic, and transparent.

 3. Franz Berwald (1796 – 1868)